koray102/Puzzle-Submarine-Mini-Game/README.md

 A version of the classic jigsaw mechanic enhanced with "Game Feel" elements.
 * **Mechanic:** Pieces are moved via Drag & Drop and automatically snap into place when correctly positioned.
 * **Key Features:**
+    * **Dynamic Image Slicing:** No manual setup is required for custom images; the system automatically slices and generates pieces based on the specified grid size.
     * **Hover Effects:** Smooth scale up/down effects using `Lerp` when hovering over pieces with the mouse.
     * **Procedural Celebration:** When the puzzle is completed, pieces vibrate organically using `Sinus` (Sine wave) to create a celebration effect.